TIBCOSoftware/be-contribution/README.md

  * All contributions will be maven projects.
 Download/Install Maven and setup appropriate M2_HOME and PATH environment variables.
 Existing contribution use Maven 3.5.4.
 So use maven 3.5.4 or above.

+ * Install docker, since most integration test will need to create a light throw away container.

  * Install TIBCO Business Events 6.1.0 and above.

- * Add unit tests for each contribution.
+ * Add necessary unit and/or integration tests for each contribution.

  ## Getting Started